 - 1. Do not operate a chain saw that is damaged, improperly adjusted, or not completely and securely assembled. - 2.
 Operate the chain saw only in outdoor areas. - 3.
-Do not operate the saw from a ladder or in a tree. - 4: Position all parts of your body to the left of cut and away from the saw chain when the engine is running. - Cut wood only.
-Do not cut metal, plastics, masonry, non-wood building materials, etc. Inspect material to be cut; remove any foreign materials such as nails, wire, etc. Do not use your saw to pry or shove away limbs, roots, or other objects. - 6.
-Make sure the chain will not make contact with any object before starting the motor.
-Never try to start the saw when the guide bar is in a cut. - Use extreme caution when cutting small size brush and saplings.
+Do not operate the saw from a ladder or in a tree. - 4.
+Position all parts of your body to the left of cut and away from the saw chain when the engine is - running.
+Cut wood only.
+Do not cut metal, plastics, masonry, nonwood building materials, etc. Do not use your saw to pry or shove away limbs, roots or other objects. - Make sure the chain will not make contact with any object while starting the engine.
+Never try to start the saw when the guide bar is in a cut or kerf. - Use extreme caution when cutting small size brush and saplings.
 Slender material can catch the saw chain and be whipped toward you or pull you off balance. - Be alert for springback when cutting a limb that is under tension so you will not be struck by the limb or saw when the tension in the wood fibers is released. - 9.
 Do not put pressure on the saw at the end of a cut.
 This can cause you to lose control when the cut is completed. - 10.
 Stop the engine before setting the saw down.